choonchernlim/google-next-2023-transcripts/README.md

 # google-next-2023-transcripts

-All [transcripts](transcripts/) from Google Next 2023 because ain't nobody has the time to watch all the clips.
+All transcripts from Google Next 2023 in [transcripts.ndjson](transcripts.ndjson) because ain't nobody has the time to watch all the clips.

+Transcript-less presentations are excluded.

 LLM to the rescue...